 In 1982, a film was released that defied conventional cinema.
-There was no plot, no characters and no dialogue, with only a visual narrative. “” described a world where nature, humanity and technology are at odds against each other, with no clear winner – only losers.
+There was no plot, no characters and no dialogue, with only a visual narrative.
+“Koyaanisqatsi: Life Out of Balance” described a world where nature, humanity and technology are at odds against each other, with no clear winner – only losers.
 Nearly four decades later, not much has changed.
 If anything, competition has become fiercer and the stakes higher.

 This competition can be translated to our daily lives and lifestyle in general.
 In a sense, we are microcosms of the greater world.
 If we are to have a world that balances nature, humanity and technology, we must have a balance within ourselves first.
 Too much of one thing doesn’t leave enough space and time for everything else.
 A balanced lifestyle helps promote balance elsewhere in our experience and environment.

 Children play Soccer on a Zanzibar Beach near Stone Town, Tanzania

 Mind, Body and Soul – A Balanced Lifestyle

 There simply aren’t enough hours in the day.
 We’ve all been there – where we feel like our responsibilities leave little or no time for our interests.
 In an increasingly complex and uncertain world, we naturally focus on material survival rather than our emotional, physical and spiritual well-being.

 Finding a balanced lifestyle that reconciles our material and more abstract obligations requires a conscious effort.
 The messages we hear and see are about spending or saving the money we work so hard to gather.
 Seldom are we encouraged to look elsewhere for fulfillment.
 And, the more we hear something, the more we believe it to be true.

 Never has anyone claimed on their deathbed that they wished they had spent more time at work.
 Despite this, spending time with loved ones and on self-improvement seems to fall by the wayside.
 Unless we find the time to focus on our mind, body and soul, our lives will be out of balance.